 - IB1 works across sectors to engage industry around Net-Zero climate-challenge led programmes across finance, energy, built world, agriculture, water and transport.

 - IB1 is committed to helping unlock access to Shared Data — see our report on a market design for data sharing.

 - IB1 opertionalises national data infrastructure through initiatives such as Open Energy — directly addressing regulatory, IP, legal, technical and business model challenges around specific sector-wide needs.

 All Icebreaker One outputs are openly licensed by default, and covers any data type (ODI’s framing around engineering data can be generalised to other areas).

-Globally we are facing a range of social, economic and environmental challenges.
-To create a safer, more sustainable and resilient future we need to improve our energy and transport networks, adapt our built environment and infrastructure to a changing climate, and create safer working conditions across a range of industries.
+Globally we are facing a range of economic, industry and environmental challenges.
+To create a safer, more sustainable and resilient future we need to improve our built environment and infrastructure to a changing climate.

 Data is infrastructure that powers our societies and economies.
 Data infrastructure consists of data assets, the technologies, standards and guidance that inform their collection and use, and the organisations and communities that manage, use and benefit from it.